aabdelw1/Andriod-Studio-Playground/Assignment4/manual.md

 1. Introduction
 1.1 Purpoe and Scope
 1.2 Process Overview
-2. Starting and Using Distance Converter
+2. Starting and Using SDPEncryptor
 2.1 Starting the app
 2.2 Using the app
 3. Quick Reference